Open Accessibility Menu

 Obstetrics

 Providence St. Peter Family Medicine is committed to teaching obstetrical care.
-Residents will learn from full scope family medicine faculty as well as OB/GYN hospitalists and specialists.
-Our residency program is unopposed which allows residents to learn low to high risk obstetrical care from a variety of attendings.
+Residents will learn from full scope family medicine faculty as well as OB/GYN hospitalists and community specialists.
+Our residency program is unopposed which allows residents to learn low to high-risk obstetrical care from a variety of attendings.
 Some residents have completed Obstetric Fellowships after graduating from our program.

-Our program also provides obstetric care to adolescent pregnant patients with a multidisciplinary team of providers, including residents, faculty, behavioral health providers, and nutritionists.
+Our program also provides obstetric care to adolescent pregnant patients (Adolescent OB Clinic) with a multidisciplinary team of providers, including residents, faculty, behavioral health providers, and nutritionist.

 Medication Assisted Treatment (MAT)